Kmart Chef Restaurants

 Kmart Chef restaurants were a small chain of free-standing fast-food restaurants owned by Kmart.
 They were started in 1967 with the first location being in the parking lot of their Pontiac, Michigan store.
 They would open several more Michigan locations and would eventually add restaurants in New Mexico, Illinois, Pennsylvania, Kansas, Missouri, and Texas.

 Once you got your food, you would take your tray and could enjoy indoor seating.
-This was the trend at the time and even tradition walk-up restaurants like McDonald’s were making the change to this fast-food dining paradigm.
+A typical location would have enough booths to accommodate about 78 customers at a time.
+This was the trend at the time and even traditional walk-up restaurants like McDonald’s were making the change to this fast-food dining paradigm.

 This method has been experimented with by many fast-food chains.
 Burger King still runs many locations similar to this at malls, airports, and highway service areas.